ethankhall/testify/README.md

 }
 ```

 If you don't specify databaseName one will be created for you automatically.
 The other fields are optional.
-In this example it would stop the batabase from being created on normal tests.
+In this example it would stop the database from being created on normal tests.
 This would be useful if you wanted to keep all your DB tests in another task.